datatrail-jhu/03_fileorganization/manuscript/01_rstudio_projects.md

 You've seen RStudio in the first class in the sequence.
 Remember [R](https://www.r-project.org/) is the main software that we are going to use to analyze data in this class.
 R is one of the two most popular languages for data science.
 We will learn a lot more about it throughout the courses, but here we are just going to use it to take a peak at the data you have created.
 R is a piece of software that is used for running computer code.
 [RStudio](https://www.rstudio.com/) is a company that makes a piece of software that works with R. RStudio makes it easier to create, save, share, and work with R code and data sets.
 RStudio is also useful for organizing projects and writing, organizing, and sharing your data science work.

 If you have a more traditional laptop you can download and install R and RStudio on your laptop.
-But this class is part of our Cloud-based Data Science program where we will be teaching you how to do everything through a web browser.
+But this class is part of our Cloud-Based Data Science program where we will be teaching you how to do everything through a web browser.
 Fortunately RStudio also offers a web-based version of their software called RStudio Cloud.

 ### Logging in to RStudio Cloud